Call Processing Architecture

-Cisco Unified CME provides call processing services for small single-site deployments, larger distributed multi-site deployments, and deployments in which a local call processing entity at a remote site is needed to provide backup capabilities for a centralized call processing deployment of Cisco Unified CM.
+Cisco Business Edition 4000 and Cisco Unified CME provide call processing services for small single-site deployments and larger distributed multi-site deployments.
+Cisco Unified CME also provides call processing services for deployments in which a local call processing entity at a remote site is needed to provide backup capabilities for a centralized call processing deployment of Cisco Unified CM.

 Call Processing Virtualization

 Each virtual machine has associated virtual hardware resources such as virtual CPU, virtual memory, and virtual disk.
 Those resources are defined for each Collaboration application in predefined templates that are distributed through an Open Virtualization Archive (OVA), an open standards-based method for packaging and distributing virtual machine templates.
-For many of the Cisco Collaboration applications, different OVA template sizes are available in order to provide different capacities.
-OVA templates must be used when installing a Cisco Collaboration application, not only to define the correct virtual hardware resources but also to ensure that the virtual disks are not misaligned with the host physical disks, which would impact the storage performance.
+For many of the Cisco Collaboration applications, in order to provide different capacity options, several VM configuration options are available when deploying an OVA.
+OVAs must be used when installing a Cisco Collaboration application, not only to define the correct virtual hardware resources but also to ensure that the virtual disks are not misaligned with the host physical disks, which would impact the storage performance.

 The virtualization support for the Cisco Collaboration call processing agents is as follows:

-- Cisco Unified CM runs only as a virtual application; it cannot be deployed directly on a Cisco MCS or UCS server, for example.
+Cisco Unified CM runs only as a virtual application; it cannot be deployed directly on a Cisco UCS server, for example.

-- Cisco Unified CME runs within the Cisco IOS software and does not support virtualization.
+Cisco Unified CME runs within the Cisco IOS or IOS-XE software on Cisco Integrated Services Routers and does not support virtualization.